 - Spatialized sound

-After you have entered your team data in the Google form, email a PDF copy of your submission including cover page with all necessary signatures to Holly Williams at firstname.lastname@example.org by 5:00pm on March 12, 2018.
+Email a PDF copy of your submission including cover page with all necessary signatures to Holly Williams at email@example.com by 5:00pm on November 30, 2018.

 Complete team information